Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: A classification of missingness

 \subsection{Performance missingness}

-The last stage where missingness can occur is when estimating method performance.
 A performance metric may be incomputable or undefined for otherwise valid method outputs.
 For instance, if a prediction method predicts a binary outcome with absolute certainty (i.e., predicts a probability of 0 or 1) and the observed value is the opposite of the predicted outcome, the log score (negative log likelihood) becomes infinity.
 Another example is the simulation study by \citet[not part of our review]{Dunias2024}, which compared different methods for hyperparameter tuning of prediction models.
-For certain data sets, the Least Absolute Shrinkage and Selection Operator (LASSO) method did not select any predictor variable.
-For this reason, LASSO then always produced constant predictions that make it impossible to estimate the LASSO method's performance in terms of ``calibration slope'' \citep{VanCalster2019}.
-As a consequence, the performance of the method cannot be assessed with respect to the missing performance metric.
-In the study by \citet{Dunias2024}, the missing calibration slopes were replaced by the maximum calibration slope of the corresponding condition to conservatively estimate the performance of the method despite missingness.
+For certain data sets, the LASSO method selected no predictors, producing constant predictions that precluded estimating performance via the calibration slope \citep{VanCalster2019}.
+Consequently, the performance of the method cannot be assessed with respect to the missing performance metric.
+To conservatively estimate method performance, \citet{Dunias2024} replaced the missing calibration slopes by the maximum calibration slope of the corresponding condition.

-We suspect that performance missingness often goes unreported, as researchers may switch to an alternative performance measure if a chosen measure cannot be computed.
+We suspect that performance missingness often goes unreported, as researchers may simply switch metrics.
 The distinction between method and performance missingness can also sometimes be ambiguous.
-For example, a prediction method may produce probabilities that are very close to one/zero, but not exactly.
-Due to finite numerical precision, these numbers may be represented as one/zero, and consequently, the log likelihood of an incorrect prediction becomes infinity.
+For example, predicted probabilities near 0 or 1 may be represented as exact 0 or 1 due to limited numerical precision.
+Consequently, the log likelihood of an incorrect prediction becomes infinity.
 Depending on the definition, this scenario could be viewed as either method missingness or performance missingness.
-The simulation study by \cite{zhang2023} is an example from our literature review where this happened.
-The study compared various methods for prediction modeling of Poisson responses.
-The result table indicating average root mean squared error of prediction (RMSE) across methods and conditions frequently contains ``Inf(Inf)'' especially in more challenging cases, presumably because the RMSE ``exploded'' due to extreme predictions.
+The study by \cite{zhang2023} comparing various methods for Poisson prediction is an example where this happened.
+The results table indicating average root mean squared error of prediction (RMSE) across methods and conditions frequently contains ``Inf(Inf)'' especially in more challenging cases, presumably because the RMSE ``exploded'' due to extreme predictions.